Creating and Using Links

 Scrivito has two attribute types for maintaining links, link and linklist. link is intended for maintaining single links, while linklist lets you create and maintain “see also” link lists, i.e. classical “related links” pointing to pages recommended for further reading.

-Note that references to CMS-internal objects, be it pages, images or the like, can be maintained more efficiently using attributes of the reference and referencelist types since they’re not packed with mechanisms for handling URLs.
+Note that references to internal objects, be it pages, images or the like, can be maintained more efficiently using attributes of the reference and referencelist types since they’re not packed with mechanisms for handling URLs.

 For dealing with the contents of a link attribute or an element of a linklist, Scrivito provides the Link class whose instances have the following attributes: